 Dedicated on June 9, 1922, the Princeton Battle Monument depicts General Washington leading his troops into the Battle of Princeton.
 Beaux-Arts sculptor Frederick MacMonnies designed the monument.

 I'm learning a bit from the night and low light photography course with Rick Wright.
 Rick wanted the class to bring in 6-8 images for critique.
-He wanted images that we felt had worked out well and images that we felt were failures.
-I had only captured three photos since the last class so Wednesday night I drove into Princeton.
+He wanted us to show the images that we felt had worked out well and images that we felt were failures.
+I had only captured three photos since the last class, so I drove into Princeton on Wednesday night.
 I remembered that the Princeton Battle Monument was lit at night and decided to start there.
-I thought that perhaps the cherry trees would be lit as well.
-No such luck.
+I thought that perhaps the cherry trees would be lit as well—no such luck.

 I decided to capture exposure bracketed images to create long exposure HDR images.
 The camera and tripod were set low and pointed down the path toward the monument.
-That way I could get the trees, pathway, monument and some sky in the frame.
+That way, I could get the trees, pathway, monument and some sky in the frame.
 However, this put the intersection of Nassau Street, Bayard Lane and Stockton Street right behind the camera.
-As the light faded the more the lights from the cars waiting at the light on Nassau Street affected the exposure.
-The challenge was in getting a proper middle exposure and shooting a set of 3-5 bracketed images.
+The light faded, the more the lights from the cars waiting at the light on Nassau Street affected the exposure.
+The challenge was getting proper middle exposure and shooting a set of 3-5 bracketed images.

-Turns out the headlights were a blessing.
+It turns out the headlights were a blessing.
 The lights cast a warm orange-red glow on the path and the bottom of the trees.
-I'm not that happy with the sky though.
+I'm not that happy with the sky, though.
 I was hoping for a richer blue.